Dayton and the House Democrats would foist the higher tax burden on only the top 1 or 2 percent of earners.

 — Broaden the sales tax rate to cover clothing, a range of currently exempt consumer services, digital downloads, and some business transactions while dropping the state's sales tax to 6 percent — almost a full percentage point less than it is now.
 Many people would qualify for a "clothing sales tax credit."

-Page 2 of 2 - — Impose a new 13 percent tax on sports memorabilia — such as jerseys, trading cards and bobbleheads — to foster youth sports and, some anticipate, shore up a weak financing plan for the impending Minnesota Vikings stadium.
+— Impose a new 13 percent tax on sports memorabilia — such as jerseys, trading cards and bobbleheads — to foster youth sports and, some anticipate, shore up a weak financing plan for the impending Minnesota Vikings stadium.

 — Cut the corporate tax rate and lift the sales tax on capital equipment purchases by companies.